- Continue clearing spent plants and general tidying to prevent pests and diseases.

 - Keep camellias well watered to ensure good bud formation next spring.

 - Propagate currants, gooseberries and ornamentals such as roses and forsythia from hard-wood cuttings once leaves have fallen.
+Hardwood cuttings can be taken from October to December.

 - Switch bird feed from protein rich seeds to fat balls to help birds build reserves for migration and/or winter survival.